subertd/CS494-Assignments/bio.md

 I like sci-fi movies and tv shows, but usually the more cerebral stuff.
 The last thing the "SyFy" channel produced that I was interested in was Battlestar Galactica (spin-offs included).
 I was a really big fan of Star Trek: the Next Generation as a child, and remain a moderate trekie.

 Programming Background

+I have professional training in C, C++, Java and MASM, as well as autodidactic knowledge of Javascript and Php, including the AngularJS and JQuery libraries.

+This past summer, I was an intern at AT&T where, among other projects, I was lead developer on a project to build a small web application that is going to be used internally.
+It is a training course registration system.
+We used JQuery, Java Servlet, and MySql.